Florida State Softball

 Powered by StatLine Analytics

-Team ERA of 3.23 is average (College benchmark: 2.80).
-WHIP 1.35 is acceptable (benchmark: 1.20).
-Team K/BB of 1.85 is below the 3.5 standard.
-Healthy workload distribution across 5 arms—good rotation management.
+Team ERA of 3.12 is average (College benchmark: 2.80).
+WHIP 1.33 is acceptable (benchmark: 1.20).
+Team K/BB of 1.78 is below the 3.5 standard.
+Top pitcher handles 36% of innings—manageable but monitor as season progresses.
 No dominant ace yet, but 4 solid pitchers provide good options—spread innings to develop all arms evenly.
 1 pitcher(s) still working on fundamentals—give them low-pressure innings to build confidence.

 Jazzy Francik